310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Hiiro %}
-Hehe, it looks like you’re enjoying your club activities, Mayoi-senpai.
+Heheh, it looks like you’re enjoying your club activities, Mayoi-senpai.
 I am too!
 I was even able to become friends with Buchou straight away.

 This just shows that we were able to overcome our hardships and finally enjoy our youth to its maximum extent.